noamross/pubtime/README.md

--   I've started this by scraping publisher webpages, but it's possible that this [CrossRef textmining API](http://tdmsupport.crossref.org/researchers/) will be more generally applicable and robust
+-   I've started this by scraping publisher webpages, but it's possible that this [CrossRef textmining API](http://tdmsupport.crossref.org/researchers/) will be more generally applicable and robust.

 ## License

 Code in this package is licensed CC-0, while the text of analyses (.Rmd files found in the `inst` directory), are licensed CC-BY.
+Text of licences are in the `LICENSE` file.